selimslab/selimslab.github.io/_books/tech.md

 Zero to One: Notes on Startups, or How to Build the Future

-## Tech and life

-Hackers & Painters: Big Ideas from the Computer Age

-Algorithms to Live By: What Computers Can Teach Us About Solving Human Problems

 ## Engineering Discipline

 Clean Code: A Handbook of Agile Software Craftsmanship